Introduction to ML Safety

 This is a topics course in machine learning, so a solid background in Machine Learning and Deep Learning is necessary.
 If you don’t have this background, we recommend Week 1-6 of MIT 6.036 followed by Lectures 1-13 of the University of Michigan’s EECS498 or Week 1-6 and 11-12 of NYU’s Deep Learning.

 - Safety Engineering: Risk Decomposition, A Systems View of Safety, Black Swans

 - Monitoring: Anomalies, Interpretable Uncertainty, Transparency, Trojans, Emergent Behavior

-- Alignment: Honesty, Value Learning, Machine Ethics, Intrasystem Goals
+- Control: Honesty, Value Learning, Machine Ethics, Intrasystem Goals

 - Systemic Safety: ML for Improved Epistemics, ML for Improved Cyberdefense, Cooperative AI

 - Additional X-Risk Discussion: Future Scenarios, Selection Pressures, Avoiding Capabilities Externalities